NgiapPuoyKoh/django-blogchat-tech/README.md

 </details>

 ## Skeletal Plane

-The skeleton plane: How will our information be represented, and how will the user navigate to the information and the features?
+### Content

+Blog posts by a topic with the required fields
+- Title
+- Excerpt
+- Content
+- Comments(If available, will be displayed with the post)

 ### Navigation and Access

+The navigation bar and links will be the primary mechanism for navigating to features.
+Page links to navigate to pages to perform functions and return to the home page or display posts pages.

-Navigation links will be rendered base on user authentication and user privileges
+Navigation links will be rendered base on user authentication and user privileges.
+There are

 #### All User